bryanthrmn/Pokemon-83-Premi/SECURITY.md

 By members on https://tiplanet.org

+Producer : Kenshi Corporation

-Developers : Capysquid, Shadow and TIny_Hacker
+Developers (french version): Capysquid, Shadow and TIny_Hacker

+Developers (english version): Shadow and TIny_Hacker

 If you have any suggestions or bug report, please contact us via : Bryankaveen14@gmail.com